 The Hampton School curriculum provides a broad, balanced and liberal education, providing our boys with a great deal of choice and the specialist preparation needed for further study.
 The curriculum is under continual review, and parents will be informed of any substantive changes.

 Second Year boys continue with the Lower School curriculum established in their First Year.
-Drama is added to their timetable, ensuring they have experienced a wide range of subjects before having to make their Third Year choices.
+Drama is added to their timetable, ensuring they have experienced a wide range of subjects before making their Third Year option choices.

 FOURTH and FIFTH YEARS